 - (a) The B2B procedures have specified the methods (SubTypes) and reasons used to de-energise premises, this allows clarity of de-energisations that have a regulatory restriction.
 This same logic and approach has not been applied to Re-energisation service orders.
-There is only a need to specify the most appropriate Re-energisation SubType (as per the Service Order Procedure) for the request. - (b) Depending on the method requested by the Initiator, the Recipient of the Re-energisation/De-energisation Request may be either the MC /MP (at the metering installation - Remote Services ) or the DNSP (at the NMI connection point - Physical Services). - Note: A de-energised metering installation can only be re-energised by the MC/MP and a de-energised NMI connection point can only be energised by the DNSP. - Both De-Energisation and Re-Energisation requests will require a Notified Party Transaction to be sent to the other service provider. - (c) For a Re-energisation that accompanies a move-in (i.e. change of Retailer), the incoming Retailer may not be aware (or certain) of the method previously used to de-energise the site. - (i) Two statuses exist in MSATS, the NMI Status (which the DNSP is responsible for maintaining) and the Meter Register Status (which the MP is responsible for maintaining).
+There is only a need to specify the most appropriate Re-energisation SubType (as per the Service Order Procedure) for the request. - (b) Depending on the method requested by the Initiator, the Recipient of the Re-energisation/De-energisation Request may be either the MC /MP (at the metering installation Remote Services) or the DNSP (at the NMI connection point Physical Services). - Note: A de-energised metering installation can only be re-energised by the MP and a de-energised NMI connection point can only be energised by the DNSP. - Not used in the NT Procedures - (c) For a Re-energisation that accompanies a move-in (i.e. change of Retailer), the incoming Retailer may not be aware (or certain) of the method previously used to de-energise the site. - (i) Two statuses exist in MSATS, the NMI Status (which the DNSP is responsible for maintaining) and the Meter Register Status (which the MP is responsible for maintaining).
 In most cases this information can be used to determine which party to send the Re-energisation request to.
 However, where a Deenergisation request is followed on the same day by a Re-energisation request, MSATS will not be updated, as the status will not have changed by the end of the day.
-In those cases, the initiator will need to apply additional business rule logic to determine who to send the re-energisation request to. - (ii) The incoming Retailer will need to ensure that they have an arrangement with an MC that has an agreement with the Current MP
+In those cases, the initiator will need to apply additional business rule logic to determine who to send the re-energisation request to. - (ii) Not used in the NT procedures